David-Rodriguez-Garcia/portfolioChallenge/README.md

        \
         [screens]

 - components: Contains the components that are being used by more than one screen.
-If a component is being used by only one screen it is stored inside of that screens folder.
+If a component is only used by one screen, it is stored in that screen's folder.

-Notice that we are using atomic design principles for all the reusable components we create.
-Objects are components that are not visible by themselves but interact with the rest of the components to modify how they are displayed.
+Note that we apply atomic design principles to any reusable component we create.
+Objects are components that are not displayed, whose sole purpose is to help organise the other components.

                   _objects
                  /